Big Hero 6 (2014) - Review

 bighero6_05.png

-There’s a lot of moments like that where it just seems like the movie is in a hurry to move on to the next part.
+There are a lot of moments like that where it just seems like the movie is in a hurry to move on to the next part.
 In the hurry, some of the characters end up being underdeveloped casualties.
 The friends of Tadashi and Hiro all stand out among each other, but don’t really do much other than act like archetypes.
-They’re side characters, so it’s fine, since the focus is on Hiro and his desire to find out more about the man in the mask whom he assumes is responsible for his brother’s death.
+They’re side characters, so it’s fine since the focus is on Hiro and his desire to find out more about the man in the mask whom he assumes is responsible for his brother’s death.
 Perhaps there’s more to discover about each of them in the animated TV series they got, which is also on Disney+.

 The villain is probably my biggest gripe with Big Hero 6.
 I think his design and his powers—using Hiro’s micromachines as extensions of himself—are awesome and straightforward.
 However, I think the twist around who is under the mask prevents him from making sense.
 It’s hard to discuss without spoiling the identity, but I just think the antagonist is poorly handled.
 His actions are overly aggressive for someone whose motivations, which are later revealed in the movie, are so specific and personal.
-It’s like the writers had the villain part worked out in terms of look and powers, and they were determined to make their twist work, but didn’t know how.
+It’s like the writers had the villain part worked out in terms of look and powers, and they were determined to make their twist work but didn’t know how.
 So, some random motivation for the villain is thrown into the mix just before the final act that is supposed to help it all make sense as to why he’s been doing such nefarious things.
 The villain is just inconsistent and would have been better off as just some Joker-like psychopath if they couldn’t have come up with something better than they did.

 bighero6_01.png